Wyko/essential_deathworlders/content/books/waters-babylon/1-tzedakah.md

 trip, both had been sort of sulkily doing as they were told, loading up bags of putrid-smelling refuse into their cart and dragging it willy-nilly along their chosen trail.
-This time, though, they bounced along as though the whole thing was a game of their invention...which, of course, it was to some degree.
+This time, though, they bounced along as though the whole thing was a game of their invention... which, of course, it was to some degree.

 They'd gotten no further than perhaps a half-dozen cart lengths into the next pathway, when they were stopped by a young Mother.
 Behind her, crucially,